OPSJono/innoved_dev_box/README.md

 ## Start and SSH into the VM

-* Linux users may want to add the following to the `/etc/sudoers` file:
+* Ubuntu based users may want to add the following to the `/etc/sudoers` file:

     ```
     Cmnd_Alias VAGRANT_EXPORTS_ADD = /usr/bin/tee -a /etc/exports
     Cmnd_Alias VAGRANT_EXPORTS_COPY = /bin/cp /tmp/exports /etc/exports